-China’s Xi makes 1st Moscow visit as Putin wages Ukraine war
+China’s Xi visits Moscow to bolster Putin amid Ukraine war

 Beijing’s leap into Ukraine issues follows its recent success in brokering talks between Iran and its chief Middle Eastern rival, Saudi Arabia, which agreed to restore their diplomatic ties after years of tensions.

-Flushed with that success, Xi called for China to play a bigger role in managing global affairs.
+Following that success, Xi called for China to play a bigger role in managing global affairs.

 “President Xi will have an in-depth exchange of views with President Putin on bilateral relations and major international and regional issues of common concern,” Wang said.